What Causes a Bleeding Disorder?

 Bleeding disorders are generally inherited, meaning they are passed from parent to child in their genes, so you would have the condition from birth.
-There are some bleeding disorders that you can develop later in life because of another illness or condition, but this is quite rare.
+There are some bleeding disorders that you can develop later in life because of another illness or condition, but these are quite rare.
 These are known as acquired bleeding disorders.

-There are five possible situations that can arise with parents passing on a clotting factor gene fault:
+There are five possible situations that can arise with parents passing on a clotting factor gene or platelet fault:

 - one parent is a carrier and the other has ‘normal’ genes